OpenPrinting/ps-printer-app/README.md

 for more options.

-Use the "--debug" argument for verbose logging in your terminal window.
+Use the "-o log-level=debug" argument for verbose logging in your terminal window.

 ## BUILDING WITHOUT SNAP